thooyork/thooClock/README.md

 ## Deprecation warning
-⚠️ This repo is deprecard - it will not be maintained any longer.
+⚠️ This repo is deprecated - it will not be maintained any longer.
 Feel free to use/fork it anyway.

 Try its web-component based successor here: <a href="https://www.npmjs.com/package/thy-clock">ThyClock on npm</a>